-I sat by the fireplace after supper, poking a long stick into the crackling fire.
+I (Adoniram Judson) sat by the fireplace after supper, poking a long stick into the crackling fire.
 Mother was clearing the table and little Mary cooed sweetly in her cradle--a wonderful sound to my ears after hearing her cry and cough so many nights lately.

 Father lit his pipe.
 "I hear they call you Virgil at school now."